yyasvoin/fs1020-project/README.md

-This Project is about a CellPhone Store.
+This Project is about a Computer Store.
-Every CellPhone has following parameters:
+Every Computer has following parameters:
 -- id
 -- name
 -- price